 A Dreamer Whose Contributions Help Drive America

-THE TORCH: CONTENTSBy Jhonatan Ferrer, guest blogger, and NILC staff
+THE TORCH: CONTENTSBy Jhonatan Ferrer and NILC staff

 FEBRUARY 13, 2018

 I came to the United States when I was eleven.
 I was unaware that I was undocumented until I was around thirteen.
 I did not understand at the time the implications this would have in my life.
 But I have come to learn that it affects me greatly.

 Before DACA I was unable to work as an engineer, and I did not have access to health care or even student loans.
 However, with DACA I have been able to work towards a better future.
 Now I work as an engineer for the automotive industry.